Lotteries in Great Britain can only be promoted for charities and other good causes. They cannot be promoted for private or commercial gain.

 Offering lottery, gaming and betting products under common branding

-It includes advice about the rules we use in licensing and regulating those who want to combine promoting a lottery with providing facilities for other tyes of gambling.
+Read our advice on offering lottery, gaming and betting products under common branding which includes information about the rules we use when licensing and regulating those who want to combine promoting a lottery with providing facilities for other types of gambling.

 How to run a lottery or fundraiser Next page